 Timetrackings that are not linked to tasks/meetings are shown separately per project phase.
 You can click on this notification to get an overview of these timetrackings.
 Timetrackings on calls linked to the project are shown here, as well as separate timetrackings.

 When you've finished the tasks, meetings and calls linked to a certain phase, we advise you to close that phase.
 Do this by hovering over a phase and clicking on Close phase:

 When every phase in a project is set to ‘Closed’, the project will be considered 'Done'.
 You can also close a project by navigating to your project > Project info > click on the three dots next to your project number > Close project.
 All phases linked to the project will be closed automatically.

 Each project also has some filters to make it possible to filter on which phases are still open, which phases are overdue, which work you still need to do, which work is overdue and which work is due today.
 You can select several filters by just clicking on them:

 That’s it for the work breakdown on projects!
-Below the work breakdown widget on your project page you can find your project financials such as ‘Budget spent’ and 'Profit'.
+On the Project info page, you can find your project financials such as ‘Budget spent’ and 'Profit'.
 The combination of this work breakdown and financial information helps you keep control of your projects at all times.